exercism/v3/languages/csharp/exercises/concept/user-defined-exceptions/.docs/instructions.md

 ## 3. Implement the `TestMultiplication()` method

-- `TestMultiplication()` takes two integers and calls `Multiply`.
+Implement the `CalculatorTestHarness.TestMultiplication()` method which takes two integers and calls the `CalculatorTestHarness.Multiply()` method.
+There are three possible return values:

-- If all goes well it returns "Multiply succeeded".
-- If an exception is thrown by `Nultiply` this is caught.
-- The error message returned depends on whether or not both the operands are negative.
-See the examples below for exact text.
+- `"Multiply succeeded"`: returned if the multiplication was successful (no exception was thrown).
+- `"Multiply failed for negative operands. <INNER_EXCEPTION_MESSAGE>"`: returned if a `CalculationException` was thrown by the `CalculatorTestHarness.Multiply()` method and both integers are negative (less than zero).
+- `"Multiply failed for mixed or positive operands. <INNER_EXCEPTION_MESSAGE>"`: returned if a `CalculationException` was thrown by the `CalculatorTestHarness.Multiply()` method and neither of the integers are negative (less than zero).

+ The `<INNER_EXCEPTION_MESSAGE>` placeholder hould be replaced with the `CalculationException`'s inner exception's message.

 ```csharp
 var cth = new CalculatorTestHarness(new Calculator());